Bike sizing guide

 What size bicycle do I need for my height?

-Height gives the first size range, but inseam and bike type decide whether the smaller or larger adjacent size is safer.
+Height gives you the first size range, but inseam and bike type help you choose between adjacent sizes and check whether the frame is comfortable.

 Should I size up or down if I am between bike sizes?